rcosnita/fantastico/doc/source/features/component_model.rst

 process we scan all available sql folders and execute **module_setup.sql** scripts.
 By default, we want to give developers the chance to provide a setup script for each component in order to easily install the component database dependencies.

+For easily synchronization of sql scripts with a **Fantastico** project database read :doc:`/features/sdk/command_syncdb`

 Sql folder example
 ~~~~~~~~~~~~~~~~~~